the-red-feather/thesis/latex/sketchbook/thesis.md

 QUESTIONS

-- how to design and create a geo-computation VPL in line with the cloud-native geospatial vision?
+- how to design and create a geo-computation VPL in line with the cloud-native geospatial vision & technical requirements?

 SUB QUESTIONS